Samsung/TizenRT/apps/system/utils/README.md

 ```

 ## cpuload
 This command shows cpuload information per thread periodically.
+If there are more than one cpu cores in the system, it shows cpuload of thread in each core.
+Also It shows non-zero cpuload only.
 This has arguments which configure the printing information and cpuload daemon.

 ```bash
 TASH>>cpuload --help